zorxx/micro-builder/README.md

 ------------------------------------------------------------------------------------
 Configuration

-The environment variable MB_OVERRIDE_CONFIG can be used to specify a custom config.inc file;
+The environment variable MB_TARGET provides information to the build system about the target architecture, device, and other build dependencies such as an SDK or operating system.
-this overrides the default config.inc that exists in the root of the micro-builder source tree.
+The format of the MB_TARGET is: <architecture>/<variant>.
+A list of all supported architectures and their variants can be found by executing "make variants" at the root of the micro-builder source tree.

 ------------------------------------------------------------------------------------
 Host environment dependencies